Should You Vectorize or Upscale Your AI Art?

 Cons of Vectorization

-• Detail Loss: Highly detailed or photographic images may lose detail and look flat or simplified.
+• Detail Loss: Highly detailed, photo-like images may lose detail and look flat and simple.

-• Gradient Distortion: Vectors often struggle with gradients, breaking them into visible bands instead of keeping smooth transitions.
+• Gradient Distortion: Vectors have trouble keeping smooth gradients and often turn them into visible bands instead of smooth transitions.

 • Limitations on Seamless Patterns: Creating seamless patterns with vectors can cause small misalignments at the edges, breaking the seamless effect.
 Avoid vectors for pattern designs.